Copshop: Filming

 Principal photography began in October 2020 at Blackhall Studios in Atlanta, Georgia.
 Filming also took place in Albuquerque, New Mexico.
 On October 2, filming was shut down after three crew members tested positive for COVID-19 in the midst of the ongoing pandemic.
 Filming had resumed by October 5, and had wrapped by November 20.

 According to Frank Grillo, director Joe Carnahan's cut of the film was rejected in favor of a different cut which did not include as much of his performance.

+Lawsuit

+Screenwriter Kurt McLeod entered into an agreement to option his screenplay for the movie to Sculptor Media, with the purchase price linked to the film's budget (2.5% of the budget, with a floor of $75,000 and cap of $125,000).
+Initially informed that the budget would range from $3 million to $10 million, McLeod later discovered that it had significantly increased to approximately $43.5 million after Gerard Butler joined the project.
+In response, McLeod sued Zero Gravity Management in March 2022, alleging breach of contract and fiduciary duty, accusing them of not disclosing the substantial budget increase and failing to renegotiate his compensation.
+However, on January 9, 2024, U.S. District Judge Fred W. Slaughter issued an order granting summary judgment in favor of Zero Gravity and its founders, Eric and Mark Williams, rejecting McLeod's claims, deeming it speculative to assert that McLeod would have received additional compensation based on the budget increase and emphasizing that McLeod had outside counsel during fee negotiations.
+Additionally, the court found that the Williams brothers were not personally involved in the deal between McLeod and Zero Gravity as producers of the movie.
+The legal saga also involved an arbitration with the Writers Guild of America over writing credits, resulting in credits for McLeod and Mark Williams for the story and McLeod and Joe Carnahan for the screenplay.

 Release

 Copshop was released in the United Kingdom and Ireland on September 10, 2021, by STXfilms and was released in the United States on September 17, 2021, by Open Road Films.

 Home media

 The film released digitally on November 23, 2021 and on Blu-ray and DVD in December 7, 2021.
 Netflix released the film on January 15, 2022 in multiple regions.

 Reception

 Box office

-Copshop grossed $5.2 million in the United States and Canada, and $1.5 million in other territories, for a worldwide total of $6.7 million.
+Copshop grossed $5.2 million in the United States and Canada, and $1.5 million in other territories, for a worldwide total of $6.8 million.

 In the United States and Canada, Copshop was released alongside Cry Macho, and was projected to gross around $5 million from 3,005 theaters in opening weekend.
 The film made $950,000 on its first day and went on to debut to $2.3 million, finishing sixth at the box office.
 It was the second-worst opening of all-time by a film playing in over 3,000 theaters.
 The film dropped 45% to $1.3 million in its second weekend, finishing eighth.